What is a Nondisclosure Agreement (NDA)?

 What is the purpose of a Nondisclosure Agreement?

 NDAs are used by businesses of all sizes to protect confidential and proprietary information.
-Our small business clients use NDAs to protect information about their business that shouldn’t fall into the hands of others.
+Our business clients use NDAs to protect information about their business that shouldn’t fall into the hands of others.
 For example:

 Should my business require our employees or independent contractors to sign an NDA?